 Once you launch the app, click on System Junk > Scan.
 Then, click "Review Details."

-CleanMyMac X - Xcode junk in System Junk module
+CleanMyMac - Xcode junk

 CleanMyMac X is a powerful Mac performance improvement app.
 It makes your Mac as good as new.
 Let it scan your system and clear out any unwanted Xcode, development, and system junk that is taking up too much space and cluttering up your Mac.
 In a few clicks, your Mac could be running smoother, quicker, and more efficiently.